jimmystridh/spiris-rust/spiris-tui/README.md

 #### 3. Dashboard Screen

-The dashboard displays real-time statistics and provides quick access:
+The dashboard displays comprehensive business metrics in two sections:

+**Business Overview:**
-- Total number of customers
+- Total customers with active customer count
-- Total number of invoices
+- Total invoices with recent activity (last 7 and 30 days)
+- Total articles count

+**Revenue Statistics:**
-- Total number of articles
+- Total revenue (sum of all invoices including VAT)
-- Quick export action
+- Average invoice amount

+**Quick Actions:**
+- View Customers
+- View Invoices
+- View Articles
+- Export All Data

-Press `Enter` on any item to navigate to that section or export all data.
+Press `Enter` on any quick action to navigate directly to that section.

-#### 3. Customers Screen
+#### 4. Customers Screen

-- Browse all customers with pagination
+- Browse all customers with pagination and sorting
+- Sort by Name, Email, or Customer Number (press `o` to cycle)
+- Toggle between ascending ↑ and descending ↓ order
 - View customer details (number, name, email, phone)
 - Press `Enter` to view full customer details
 - Press `n` to create a new customer
 - Press `r` to refresh the customer list

-#### 4. Customer Creation
+#### 5. Customer Creation

 Fill in the form fields:
 1. Name (required)